Tom-Huang/Parallel-Programming/chapter3_openmp_basics.md

 5. lastprivate(var-list)
     * copy the last to out of the region
     * variables are private but the value of the thread executing the last iteration of a parallel loop in sequential order is copied to the variable outside of the region(irrelevant to the threads, only relevant to the last loop iterations)
+    * for `sections` block, only the value in the last `section` block is copied to outside

 * the default sharing attribute for global and static variable is `shared`
 * the default sharing attribute for `#pragma omp task` region is `firstprivate`